-This module covered the financial markets and system.
-Below is a summary of the topics covered in this module.
+This chapter covered the financial markets and system.
+Below is a summary of the topics covered in this chapter.

 Money serves three basic functions: